 Shabana Sharif Bio

 Shabana Sharif is currently working on her childhood memoir – Pagli.
 Themes include race, gender, religion, immigrant life, blended families, abuse, and neglect in Long Island and Queens, New York.
-She became a finalist for the 2023 PEN Emerging Voices Fellowship and was a Tin House 2024 Winter Workshop participant and accepted as a 2024 Summer Workshop participant.
+She became a finalist for the 2023 PEN Emerging Voices Fellowship and was a Tin House 2024 Winter Workshop and 2024 Summer Workshop participant.
 Shabana is the daughter of Guyanese immigrants, a descendant of Indian Indentureship, and a mother of two children.

 Inspirational Memoirs